espressif/esp-faq/docs/en/software-framework/wifi.rst

 What is the maximum value of ESP32 Wi-Fi RF power？
 -----------------------------------------------------------

-  The RF power of ESP32 is 20 dB, which is exactly the maximum value.
+  The output RF power of ESP32 can be set to 20 dBm at maximum.
+  Please note that the maximum output power may vary in different countires and regions.
+Please ensure that you comply with local rules and regulations when using ESP32.
+In addition, high power output also influence battery life and Wi-Fi signal stability.
+As a result, you should confirm the output power depending on applications and requirements.

 --------------

 How does ESP32 adjust Wi-Fi TX power?
 --------------------------------------------

-  - Configure Component config -> PHY -> Max Wi-Fi TX power(dBm) via menuconfig, and the max value is 20 dB.
+  - Configure ``Component config`` > ``PHY`` > ``Max Wi-Fi TX power(dBm)`` via menuconfig, and the max value is 20 dBm.
   - Use API `esp_err_t esp_wifi_set_max_tx_power(int8_t power);`.

 --------------